piskareviv/blog_aux_ntt_1/main.md

 There might be ways to improve I/O optimality even further, but this blog is already too large.
-Some of them may involve permuting array elements or inserting *holes* to make caching all elements of higher radix transform in `L1` or `L2` possible.
+Some of them may involve permuting array elements or inserting holes to make caching all elements of a higher radix transform in L1 or L2 possible.